 Chapter XI—Capital Improvements and Debt

 Capital improvements to the club include any item or its components if the components cannot be used independently and have a total purchase value in excess of $1,000.
 No expenditure in excess of $1,000 for a capital improvement shall be authorized by the Board of Directors without prior approval of a majority of the membership in attendance at a regularly scheduled meeting of the club.
 For amounts of one thousand dollars, or less than one thousand dollars, the Board at its discretion may ask for a membership vote.

 All loans for indebtedness must have the recommendation of the Board of Directors and be approved by a majority of the membership in attendance at a regularly scheduled meeting of the club.

-club members shall be notified prior to the meeting at which a vote will be taken on capital improvements or debt.
+Club members shall be notified prior to the meeting at which a vote will be taken on capital improvements or debt.
 Notification shall be made using the club’s newsletter, which may be sent via the United States postal system or e-mail.